 Makes about 1 cup of slime.
 Adapted from the recipe in this YouTube video by Sarah Choxo.

 - Shaving cream (the foam kind, not the gel or cream kind)

 - Borax solution (1 cup warm water with 1 teaspoon borax, mixed until clear)

-- Eye contact solution (optional)
+- Eye contact solution (optional but recommended)

 - Food coloring (optional)